Petergatsby/GleepostAPI/readme.md

 Returns a list of 20 of the networks which are visible to you, ordered by popularity (number of members).

+`role` indicates, when present, your membership status within the group.

 optional parameters:

 `start`: the pagination offset for the list